caelan-a/Portfolio/content/projects/1_wappy.md

             <br />
             <br />

-            The backend needed to be robust and easily extensible as it needed to have on-device storage of user generated content as well as the ability to sync and update with a remote server to fetch new workorders and update existing info.
+            The backend needed to be robust and easily extensible as it required on-device storage of user generated content as well as the ability to sync and update with a remote server to fetch new content from employers and update existing info.
 A service pattern approach was implemented along with a local SQL database (SQLFlite) and gateway for API calls.
             <br />
             <br />

-            Many special features were also implemented such as start and stop timers, digital signatures, remote database tree navigation.
+            Many additional special features were implemented including start and stop timers, digital signatures, remote database tree navigation.
         </p>